Erasmus+ School Education Mobility

 Schools and organisations can get involved in different ways:

-- Join eTwinning and School Education Gateway – both perfect environments to find partners for future projects!
+• Join eTwinning – the perfect environment to find partners for future projects!

 What Happens on a Mobility Project?